 How to start?

-The main fundamental that should be followed is to ensure that no one individual has the access to all the files of a particular project.
+• Give access to everyone in the department: Ensure that no one individual has the access to all the files of a particular project.

 FAQs